knpuniversity/symfony4/knpu/ep5-forms/datetime-type-transforming.md

 a `select` drop down, multi-select, radio buttons or checkboxes.
 Heck, I'm pretty sure it even knows how to fix a flat tire.

-Let's work with it - and its brother the `EntityType` - next to create a drop-down list populated from the database.
+Let's work with it - and its brother the `EntityType` - to create a drop-down list populated from the database.